Resolved molecular gas and star-formation in massive unquenched spirals : I. UGC 8179: Introduction

-In this paper, we focus on the methodology and on applying it to one outstanding galaxy of the sample: UGC8179, while the rest of the sample will be presented in an upcoming paper (Cologni et al., in prep.).
-To constrain the fits, we used available archival photometric data of GALEX in far and near UV bands, SDSS in optical $u$, $g$, $r$, $i$ and $z$ bands, together with WISE fluxes at 3.4, 4.6 and 12~µm wavelengths.
-Additionally, UGC 8179 has available integral field unit (IFU) observations from MaNGA survey \citep{bundy2015} and was observed in HI with the Very Large Array (VLA) \citep{DiTeodoro23}
+In this paper, we focus on the methodology and on applying it to one outstanding galaxy in the sample: UGC8179.
+The rest of the sample will be presented in an upcoming paper (Cologni et al., in prep.).
+To constrain the fits, we used available archival photometric data of GALEX in far- and near-UV bands, SDSS in optical $u$, $g$, $r$, $i$, and $z$ bands, together with WISE fluxes at 3.4, 4.6, and 12~µm wavelengths.
+Additionally, UGC 8179 has available integral field unit (IFU) observations from the MaNGA survey \citep{bundy2015} and was observed in HI with the Very Large Array (VLA) \citep{DiTeodoro23}.

 This paper is organized as follows.
-Section~\ref{sec:observations} describes the observations and reduction of interferometric data from NOEMA (Sec.~\ref{subsec:molgas}), and photometric data of SDSS, GALEX and WISE (Sec.~\ref{subsec:photo_data}).
+Section~\ref{sec:observations} describes the observations as well as the reduction of the interferometric data from NOEMA (Sec.~\ref{subsec:molgas}) and photometric data from SDSS, GALEX, and WISE (Sec.~\ref{subsec:photo_data}).
 Section~\ref{sec:methods} explains the methodology used to estimate the global and local physical properties of UGC~8179 via SED modeling.
 Section~\ref{sec:results} presents the main results of the paper, namely the molecular gas detection (Sec.~\ref{subsec:CO}) and the global and resolved properties of UGC~8179 (Sec.~\ref{subsec:global_prop} and Sec.~\ref{subsec:resolved_prop}).
-These results are discussed in Section~\ref{sec:Discussion}, and conclusions of this study are given in Section~\ref{sec:conclusions}.
-All rest-frame and derived quantities in this work assume a \citet{Chabrier03} initial mass function (IMF) and a cosmology with H$_0$ = 70.4 km s$^{-1}$ Mpc$^{-1}$, $\Omega_\text{m}$ = 0.272 and $\Omega_\Lambda =$ 0.728 \citep[Table 1 in ][WMAP + BAO + H$_0$ Maximum Likelihood parameters]{Komatsu11}.
+These results are discussed in Section~\ref{sec:Discussion}, and the conclusions for this study are given in Section~\ref{sec:conclusions}.
+All rest-frame and derived quantities in this work assume a \citet{Chabrier03} initial mass function (IMF) and a cosmology with H$_0$ = 70.4 km s$^{-1}$ Mpc$^{-1}$, $\Omega_\text{m}$ = 0.272, and $\Omega_\Lambda =$ 0.728 \citep[Table 1 in ][WMAP + BAO + H$_0$ Maximum Likelihood parameters]{Komatsu11}.
 This results in a scale of 1.007~kpc/\arcsec and a luminosity distance of $D_L = 230$~Mpc.